-Introduction .
-13
+Introduction 13

-The writing style - holistic and personal .
-14
+The writing style - holistic and personal 14

-The place and function of construction layout - its importance - Some points to ponder Respect it; don't fear it To your competitors, I say .
-14 .
-14 .
-15
+The place and function of construction layout - its importance - Some points to ponder 14

+Respect it; don't fear it.

+To your competitors, I say

 OK.
-While your competitor licks his wounds, let's move on. .
-16
+While your competitor licks his wounds, let's move on.

-Humility = Knowing Your Place on the Team .
-17
+Humility = Knowing Your Place on the Team 17

-The Head of the Team - the Owner .
-18
+The Head of the Team - the Owner

-Construction Management Firm .
-18
+Construction Management Firm

-So who's the little guy? .
-19
+So who's the little guy?

-On being a "Team Player" .
-19
+On being a "Team Player"

-On being "Presumptuous" .
-20
+On being "Presumptuous"

-On being "A Servant" .
-20
+On being "A Servant"

-Mercy - you may need it. .
-21
+Mercy - you may need it.

-22

-Team Recognition .
-22
+Team Recognition 22

-Requests from people other than your client .
-22
+Requests from people other than your client

-The Essential Principle - What is Construction Layout? .
+The Essential Principle - What is Construction Layout?
 23

-Who should provide construction layout - large firms or small firms? .
+Who should provide construction layout - large firms or small firms?
 24

-Large Firm Advantage - Service Considerations .
-24
+Large Firm Advantage - Service Considerations

-Staffing Flexibility .
-24
+Staffing Flexibility 24

-Full Service Marketing .
-24
+Full Service Marketing 24

-Design-Build Carry Through .
-24
+Design-Build Carry Through

-Final Check of Design .
-25
+Final Check of Design

-Getting Paid - Eventually .
-25
+Getting Paid - Eventually 25

-Small Firm Advantage - Marketing Considerations .
-25
+Small Firm Advantage - Marketing Considerations 25

-Personal Relationship .
-25
+Personal Relationship 25

-Generally better qualified field help .
-25
+Generally better qualified field help 25

-Better Communications .
-26
+Better Communications

-More Caring and Responsive .
-26
+More Caring and Responsive 26

-More Geared to the Task .
-27
+More Geared to the Task

-Morale may be better .
-27
+Morale may be better

-Able to Negotiate Extra Work - Or to Give it Away .
-28
+Able to Negotiate Extra Work - Or to Give it Away

-Unfair to large firms? .
-28
+Unfair to large firms?

-Take courage, small business owners! .
-28
+Take courage, small business owners!

-The Large Firm's Clout .
-29
+The Large Firm's Clout

-Large firm or small firm, be the best and be bold! .
-29
+Large firm or small firm, be the best and be bold!

-The Marketing and Sales Effort .
-29
+The Marketing and Sales Effort 29

-Why even those employees who are not involved in marketing and sales should read this /
+Why even those employees who are not involved in marketing and sales should read this

 section 29

 Sales or Marketing?
 30

 Who wears the pants?
 30

 People Love to Talk - About Themselves 30

 People Like to Help People 31

 Is There a Market?
 31

 Suggested Approach to Marketing 31

 Consult the expert 31

 This is not a chat - You're on a mission 31

-Don't gratitude jes warm ver heart?
+Don't gratitude jes warm yer heart?
 32

 The Worst is Over 33

-Northern Virginia in the mid 80's and Northern New England in the early 90's .
-33
+Northern Virginia in the mid 80's and Northern New England in the early 90's 33

-After Marketing What? .
-55
+After Marketing, What?
+34

-Sales a little understood profession .
-54

-Sales - a little understood profession .
-55
+Sales - a little understood profession 35

-Didding 26

-First determine whether your notantial alignst has actually been awarded the construction .
-50
+Bidding

-First, determine whether your potential chent has actually been awarded the construction 26
+First, determine whether your potential client has actually been awarded the construction

-Contract. .
-30
+contract

-If not, a general estimate may suffice. .
-30
+If not, a general estimate may suffice.
+36

-.
-37
+Consider the odds: 37

-If the firm requesting your bid already has the construction contract, then get very, very 20
+If the firm requesting your bid already has the construction contract, then get very, very 7

-specific. .
-38
+specific 38

-How to win playing the 'Apples and Oranges' Game .
-38
+How to win playing the 'Apples and Oranges' Game 38

-Now to explain the "apples and oranges" game .
-39
+Now to explain the "apples and oranges" game 39

-Pre-bid Meeting to Define Scope .
-40
+Pre-bid Meeting to Define Scope 40

 Remember, you're only .5%.
-Be succinct .
-40
+Be succinct 40

-Best time for sales .
-41
+Best time for sales

-Low Bidder - Apples and Oranges - and Extras .
-42
+Low Bidder - Apples and Oranges - and Extras 42

-Strictly a low bid situation? .
-43
+Strictly a low bid situation?

-What if the client beats you down? .
+What if the client beats you down?
 44

-Summary - The Bidding Process and the Pre-bid Meeting with the Client .
-45
+Summary - The Bidding Process and the Pre-bid Meeting with the Client 45

-A word to employees .
-45
+A word to employees

-CONTRACTS - This section does NOT constitute legal advice! .
+CONTRACTS - This section does NOT constitute legal advice!
 46

-Bid the Professional Way - Submit a Proposal .
-46
+Bid the Professional Way - Submit a Proposal

-Contracts - Legal Documents (Consult a lawyer) .
+Contracts - Legal Documents (Consult a lawyer) 47

+What Can We Say About the Nature of Contracts?
 47

-What Can We Say About the Nature of Contracts? .
-47

-Writing your Proposal - Specify, specify, specify .
+Writing your Proposal - Specify, specify 48

+How many toilets -or- how many stakes?
 48

-How many toilets -or- how many stakes? .
-48

-Why your proposal gets so specific .
-48
+Why your proposal gets so specific 48

-Creeping-Up Scope Syndrome (CUSS) .
-49
+Creeping-Up Scope Syndrome (CUSS)

-Assumptions .
-49
+Assumptions 49

-Scope of Services - Line Items in Sequence .
-50
+Scope of Services - Line Items in Sequence

-Time Elements-Be Unambiguous and Nonspecific (Be What?) .
+Time Elements-Be Unambiguous and Nonspecific (Be What?)
 65